1940 Universal Geneve Compax 'Flying Saucer' Faceted case - Ref. 12201

 THE IMPORTANT DETAILS

-This watch is in great condition with a well preserved original dial , the pink gold hands and unrepolished case are also in nice condition.
+This watch is in great condition with a well preserved original dial , the pink gold hands and unrepolished case are also in very nice condition.
 There is no sign of corrosion on the movement.

 This is a great and extremely rare chronograph, elegant and and highly collectible.